 About 50% of our waking hours are spent at the workplace.
 With most people clocking in more than 8 hours of work regularly, workplace wellness becomes a top priority for everyone.
 No matter what your paycheck is, the adage ‘health is wealth’ is undeniably true.

 Without good health, you will not be able to take care of yourself, your family or your responsibilities in the office.
-Thus it is imperative to follow certain healthy practices which will keep you in good health, whether or not you have the time and energy left over to hit the gym after work.
+Thus it is imperative to follow certain healthy practices which will keep you in good health.
+W

 Here is a list of 4 things every employee can do to ensure they stay fit and healthy.

 You may find it hard to abstain from fast food and snacks at the workplace, especially when your colleagues seem to be less health-conscious than you.
 But when it comes to junk food, moderation is key.

 You don’t need to let go of fast food entirely but what you can do is limit your consumption of it.
 And replace it with healthier alternatives.

 One way to do this is to have a filling, nutritious breakfast when you wake up in the morning.
 That way, at lunchtime, you wouldn’t feel too hungry.
 As a result you can choose to eat simple salads and fruits, avoiding greasy, oil-laden take-out.

 Maybe even, give yourself a break and go out for a walk to the nearest good restaurant.

 If you like snacking during work, there’s no need to do away with the habit entirely.
 Simply replace all unhealthy food with healthier snacks like fruits, nuts or granola bars.
 Changing up these habits will leave you feeling fresh and energized.